Why Are We Not Outraged That Prisons Are Filled With Men?

 This also means that the adverse consequences of prison disproportionately affect men.
 The lack of security and funding, and the related issues of riots and overcrowding.
-Voter disenfranchisement and problems that come with having a criminal record.
+Voter disenfranchisement and the problems that come with having a criminal record.
 Our dehumanizing attitudes and behaviors towards people we label, in a blanket manner, offenders.

 What leads us to blindly accept that our prisons are full of men?
 I think it's because we accept as dogma that men are naturally more criminal—particularly more violent—than women, thus they deserve to be incarcerated at higher rates.
 It's about time we question this assumption.

-As a reasonable person, you are probably thinking that there are more men in prison because more men commit crime.
+As a reasonable person, you are probably thinking that there are more men in prison because more men commit crimes.
 And you are correct.
 You may also intuit or know that most violent crime is committed by men, and such crime is more likely to result in incarceration than other kinds of crime.
 Also correct.
 But many of us accept these as truisms rather than discussion points.

-Let me put this into perspective: According to the world prison brief, 2.1 million people were incarcerated in the US in 2018.
+Let me put this into perspective: According to the World Prison Brief, 2.1 million people were incarcerated in the U.S. in 2018.
 In the UK, it was 83,000, and in Canada, it was 41,000.

 We should not just be asking ourselves why men are more violent, but why women are less violent.
 For one, it’s probably not because of testosterone.

 Testosterone has been a scientific scapegoat since it was discovered by a mad scientist.
-If you have no idea what I’m talking about, let me enlighten you with an excerpt from my new book Evil: The Science Behind Humanity’s Dark Side:
+If you have no idea what I’m talking about, let me enlighten you with an excerpt from my new book, Evil: The Science Behind Humanity’s Dark Side: